 We used a turkey fryer (in the rain) and cooked it outside but you could just use a very large stock pot and cook it over the stove.
-I was leafing through the new Crate and Barrel catalog and stumbled across this Lobster Pot.
-It is the perfect thing to make this in.

 This is the amount that I used to serve 4 people with plenty leftover.
 You can obviously change the amounts to serve the amount of guests you are having.

 half of a container Old Bay seasoning

 2 onion quartered and unpeeled

 2 1/2 pounds extra large shrimp (21/25 count)

 Bring the lemons, onions, and Old Bay, and 3 quarts of water to a rolling boil.

 Add the potatoes and let cook for 10 minutes.
 I check to make sure that they are getting tender.
 You still have some cooking time, but I get so mad when I undercook my potatoes.